woohoolabs/zen/README.md

 }
 ```

+The code above can be read the following way: when the classes listed in the second parameter of the `setClassContext()` methods
+depend on the class/interface in the key of the current array item (`ServiceA` depends on `LoggerInterface` in the example),
+then the class/[definition hint](#hints) in the first parameter will be resolved by the container.
+If any other class depends
+on it, then the class/[definition hint](#hints) in the first parameter of the `setDefaultClass()` method will be resolved.

-If you don't set a default implementation (either via the `setDefaultClass()` method or via constructor parameter)
+> Note that if you don't set a default implementation (either via the `setDefaultClass()` method or via constructor parameter)
-then a `ContainerException` will be thrown if the interface is injected as a dependency by any class other than the listed
+then a `ContainerException` will be thrown if the interface is injected as a dependency of any class other than the listed
-"parent" classes (which are defined in the second parameter of the `setClassContext()` method calls).
+ones in the second parameter of the `setClassContext()` method calls.

 ## Examples